openfoodfacts/openfoodfacts-hungergames-react/README.md

 ## Build

+- yarn build

-Use a [simple webpack config](https://github.com/facebook/create-react-app/issues/3365#issuecomment-376546407) to bundle in a single file and facilitate integration in OFF main site
+Use a [simple webpack config](https://github.com/facebook/create-react-app/issues/3365#issuecomment-376546407) to bundle in a single file (build/bundle.min.js) and facilitate integration in OFF main site